 Council has directed that they receive their agenda packages a week prior to each Council meeting, therefore, Agenda Items Summaries must be submitted to the Administrator for his review/approval no later than 12 days prior to each Council meeting.
-It is the Department Head / Elected Officials responsibility to ensure that all approvals are obtained prior to submission to the
+It is the Department Head / Elected Officials responsibility to ensure that all approvals are obtained prior to submission in the Administrator for inclusion on an agenda.

-A calendar with due dates marked may be obtained from the Clerk to Council.
+A colendar with due dates marked may be obtained from the Clerk in Conneil.